shakti230/Project2018/README.md

 *Figure 5*

-Displays all rows 150 rows x 5 columns
+Displays all rows 150 rows x 5 columns.
 See project repository for python code used to run this output.

 ![analysis 1 1](https://user-images.githubusercontent.com/36244887/39324063-63b1c106-4986-11e8-8eba-e45eb0d04651.JPG)

 *Figure 6*

+### Analysis 2
-#### Analysis 2 - Assign column names to the data set using class - sepal-length', 'sepal-width', 'petal-length', 'petal-width'
+Assign column names to the data set using class - sepal-length', 'sepal-width', 'petal-length', 'petal-width'.

 - See project repository for python code used to run this output.